 - Airline and hotel co-branded cards: Co-branded cards, on the other hand, are usually exclusive to the airline or hotel.
 You might still be able to transfer earned points to another travel partner at a 1:1 ratio, but expect to earn the most points when spending it at a specific hotel or airline.

-Both travel cards and cash-back cards have their perks, and one is not notably more beneficial than the other unless you plan to travel.
+Both travel cards and cash rewards cards have their perks, and one is not notably more beneficial than the other unless you plan to travel.
 If your main purpose for earning credit card points is to travel extravagantly for less, then a travel card is the way to go.

-With cash-back cards, you earn a percentage back on all of your purchases.
+With cash rewards cards, you earn a percentage back on all of your purchases.
 Many times, a specific purchase, such as buying gas, will earn you more back than the new headsets you bought on Amazon.
-Cash-back cards are generally easier to keep track of and you can redeem your points as deposits into your bank account.
+The best cash-back credit cards are generally easier to keep track of and you can redeem your points as deposits into your bank account.

 What Are Points and Miles Worth?